These genius tips to deep clean a bathroom will get yours Spring Clean any time of year.

 Sinks and faucets

-13. Remove mineral buildup using the method in #9 above, or stick a lemon wedge in the faucet tap overnight — remove it the next morning and wipe the buildup away.
+13. Remove mineral buildup using the method in #9 above, or stick a lemon wedge in the faucet tap overnight — remove it the next morning and wipe.

-14. Prevent water spots on chrome faucets and other fixtures by wiping them with a damp dryer sheet.
+14. Prevent water spots on chrome faucets and other fixtures by polishing them with a damp dryer sheet.
 The surfactants in the sheet repel water so your bathroom stays sparkling clean longer.

 16. Remove debris first by sweeping or vacuuming.
 Don’t forget to clean the baseboards, too, since they collect a lot of lint and dust.